xi-project/xi-fixtures/README.md

 - With bidirectional one-to-many associations, the collection on the 'one' side will get updated as long as you've remembered to specify the `inversedBy` attribute in your mapping.
+- If you share your Doctrine entity manager between tests then remember to clear its internal state between tests with `$em->clear()`.

 ### Change log ###